 Collagen Type 0 3D Scaffolds for in vitro cell culture and tissue engineering.

 Jellagen® 3D Scaffolds offer the potential for cells to possess a natural tissue-like structure offering better function in a more physiologically relevant manner.

 Jellagen® 3D Scaffolds create a 3D cell culture environment that enables cells to maintain their in vivo morphology, behaviour and responsiveness within an in vitro model system.
 The porous network within the sponge allows for efficient nutrient uptake and increased surface area for cell attachment and migration.

-The grade of Jellagen® jellyfish collagen used to manufacture these scaffolds has been tested to verify its applicability for routine cell culture research using human primary and iPSC-derived cell lines.
-Jellagen® Jellyfish collagen has been shown to promote cellular attachment, proliferation and differentiation to develop functional matrices.
+The Collagen Type 0 used to manufacture these scaffolds has been tested to verify its applicability for routine cell culture research using human primary and iPSC-derived cell lines.
+Collagen Type 0 has also been shown to promote cellular attachment, proliferation and differentiation to develop functional matrices.

 |Innovative||Offers a viable alternative to mammalian and synthetic scaffolds|

 |Non-mammalian||Marine-sourced Collagen Type 0, avoiding the ethical and safety concerns associated with mammalian collagen.|

 |Batch to batch consistency||Offers improved research productivity allowing security of product consistency and reproducible results|

 |Cross-linked||EDC cross-linked scaffolds for enhanced mechanical and thermal stability, resorbable in vivo.|